ikechukwuapeh/ServerMonitor/README.md

 # ServerMonitor
-A windows console app that logs resource usage
+A windows C# console app that logs resource usage